1962 Minnesota Twins season

 The 1962 Minnesota Twins season was the 2nd season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their 2nd season at Metropolitan Stadium and the 62nd overall in the American League.

 The Twins improved to 91–71, finishing second in the American League, five games short of the World Champion New York Yankees.
 1,433,116 fans attended Twins games, the second highest total in the American League.
+It was the team's first winning record in 10 years, their last coming in 1952 when they were still known as the Washington Senators.